dotnet/designs/accepted/2021/workloads/workload-installation.md

   - This will use the same download mechanics as when installing a workload pack.
 However, the target folder will be different (passed in via an argument) and the pack won't be installed to the dotnet folder
 - Garbage collect: See below
 - Install workload manifest
-  - This implementation doesn't need to support downloading the .nupkg manifest, as the advertised manifest from the NuGet global packages folder suffices
+  - This implementation doesn't need to support downloading the .nupkg manifest, as the files can simply be copied from the advertised manifest
   - Calculate workload manifest package ID: `<ManifestID>.<SdkFeatureBand>`
   - Look for specified version of workload manifest package in global packages folder
   - Copy contents of `data` folder from package to `<DOTNET ROOT>/sdk-manifests/<SdkFeatureBand>/<ManifestID>/`